Chlorpyrifos: Adulthood

 Adults may develop lingering health effects following acute exposure or repeated low-dose exposure.
 Among agricultural workers, chlorpyrifos has been associated with slightly increased risk of wheeze, a whistling sound while breathing due to obstruction of the airways.

 Among 50 farm pesticides studied, chlorpyrifos was associated with higher risks of lung cancer among frequent pesticide applicators than among infrequent or non-users.
 Pesticide applicators as a whole were found to have a 50% lower cancer risk than the general public, likely due to their nearly 50% lower smoking rate.
 However, chlorpyrifos applicators had a 15% lower cancer risk than the general public, which the study suggests indicates a link between chlorpyrifos application and lung cancer.

 Twelve people who had been exposed to chlorpyrifos were studied over periods of 1 to 4.5 years.
 They were found to have a heightened immune responses to common allergens and increased antibiotic sensitivities, elevated CD26 cells, and a higher rate of autoimmunity, compared with control groups.
 Autoantibodies were directed toward smooth muscle, parietal cell, brush border, thyroid gland, myelin, and the subjects also had more anti-nuclear antibodies.

 Chlorpyrifos methyl

 The Dow Chemical Company also developed chlorpyrifos methyl in 1966, which had a lower acute toxicity (WHO class III), but this appears to be no longer in commercial use.
 The molecule is similar to chlorpyrifos ethyl, but with a O,O dimethyl chain.
 Proposed applications included vector control.

+Australia uses chlorpyrifos-methyl, alongside normal chlorpyrifos.
+Chlorpyrifos-methyl is registered and sold as "Biochlor 500", "Diplomat 500" and "D-PLOY PLUS".
+"Reldan" used to be sold by Dow AgroSciences, though its last registration expired in 2022.